 If what he claims is indeed true, that he hasn’t changed since the days of biology and locker combinations, then Owen was an adult at thirteen.
 He is a remarkably mature and responsible individual.
 There is a calm, considered steadiness to his personality without any upswings in emotion.
 When you need someone to level you out, Owen Meltzer is your guy.

 In addition, Owen’s dress is uniquely professional for this industry.
 Advertising is a world of flip-flops and V-necks.
-Owen on the other hand, wears clean dress shirts with a sets of slacks and formal shoes.
+Owen on the other hand, wears clean dress shirts with slacks and formal shoes.

 There is a rumor he owns T-shirts and denim, but this has yet to be confirmed.

 In contrast to this grown-up persona, his diet can be a tad adolescent.
 He is a man who proudly celebrates new additions to the dollar menu and often has a coupon that’ll get you a full meal for a fraction of the price.
 When grocery shopping with his fiancé Kat, they have two grocery carts with very different contents.
 Frozen pizzas and Pop-Tarts for him, kale and quinoa for her.
 To make one even more jealous, Owen’s ability to metabolize this food has not declined over the years.
 He is trim, youthful and could afford to gain more than a few pounds and still be thin.
 Lucky bastard.

 With his tranquil demeanour, it’s no surprise he has a predilection for baseball.

 Owen appreciates the fact that the game being played today, is still similar to the one enjoyed in the 19th century.
 They still use one ball, one bat, nine fielders and a batter.
 You can’t run out the clock, take a knee or keep the ball away from the opposing team.
 In a time when the popularity of America’s pastime is declining, Owen is undeterred.
 But in conflict with his personality Owen’s favorite sport is actually hockey.